tmtsoftware/icd/docs/src/main/icd-db/icd-db.md

   -i, --ingest <dir>       Top level directory containing files to ingest into the database -l, --list [subsystems|assemblies|hcds|all]
                            Prints a list of ICD subsystems, assemblies, HCDs or all components --listData <subsystem>   Prints a list of event sizes and yearly accumulation of archived data for components of the specified subsystem.
-  -u, --allUnits           Prints the set of unique units used in all received commands and published events
-			   for all components in DB.
+  -u, --allUnits           Prints the set of unique units used in all received commands and published events for all components in DB.
-  -c, --component <name>   Specifies the component to be used by any following options
-			   (subsystem must also be specified)
-  -s, --subsystem <subsystem>[:version]
+  -c, --component <name>   Specifies the component to be used by any following options (subsystem must also be specified) -s, --subsystem <subsystem>[:version]
                            Specifies the subsystem (and optional version) to be used by any following options -t, --subsystem2 <subsystem>[:version]
                            Specifies the second subsystem (and optional version) in an ICD to be used by any following options
-  --component2 <name>      Specifies the subsytem2 component to be used by any following options
-			   (subsystem2 must also be specified)
+  --component2 <name>      Specifies the subsystem2 component to be used by any following options (subsystem2 must also be specified)
   --icdversion <icd-version>
                            Specifies the version to be used by any following options (overrides subsystem and subsystem2 versions)
-  -o, --out <outputFile>   Saves the selected API (or ICD) to the given file in a format based on the file's suffix (html, pdf) or generates code for the given API in a language based on the suffix ('scala', 'java', 'ts' (typescript), py (python)) --drop [db|subsystem|component]
+  -o, --out <outputFile>   Saves the selected API (or ICD) to the given file in a format based on the file's suffix (html, pdf) or generates code for the given API in a language based on the suffix ('scala', 'java', 'ts' (typescript), py (python))
+  --drop [db|subsystem|component]
                            Drops the specified component, subsystem, or the entire icd database (requires restart of icd web app)
   --versions <subsystem>   List the version history of the given subsystem --diff <subsystem>:<version1>[,version2]
                            For the given subsystem, list the differences between <version1> and <version2> (or the current version)
   -m, --missing <outputFile>
                            Generates a 'Missing Items' report to the given file (dir for csv) in a format based on the file's suffix (html, pdf, otherwise text/csv formatted files are generated in given dir)
   -a, --archived <outputFile>
-                           Generates an 'Archived Items' report for all subsystems (or the given one) to the given file in a format based on the file's suffix (html, pdf, csv) --allSubsystems          Include all subsystems in searches for publishers, subscribers, etc. while generating API doc (Default: only consider the one subsystem) --clientApi              Include subscribed events and sent commands in the API dic (Default: only include published events and received commands) --orientation [portrait|landscape]
+                           Generates an 'Archived Items' report for all subsystems (or the given one) to the given file in a format based on the file's suffix (html, pdf, csv)
+  --alarms <outputFile>    Generates an 'Alarms' report for all subsystems (or the given one) to the given file in a format based on the file's suffix (html, pdf, csv)
+  --allSubsystems          Include all subsystems in searches for publishers, subscribers, etc. while generating API doc (Default: only consider the one subsystem)
+  --clientApi              Include subscribed events and sent commands in the API dic (Default: only include published events and received commands)
+  --orientation [portrait|landscape]
                            For PDF output: The page orientation (default: landscape) --fontSize <size>        For PDF or HTML file output: The base font size in px for body text (default: 10)